-Payments to the projects are made on a reimbursement basis and no advance payments are available.
-Progress report, which is approved by the JS, serves as a basis for transferring the ERDF co-financing to the account of the lead partner by the MA.
+Payments to the pre-defined project are made on a reimbursement basis and no advance payments are available.
+Progress report, which is approved by the JS, serves as a basis for transferring the ERDF co-financing to the account of the LP by the MA.